KratosMultiphysics/Kratos/applications/TrilinosApplication/README.md

-In this case, instead of setting `TRILINOS_ROOT`, set `-DTRILINOS_INCLUDE_DIR=String` with the path to the include dir, `-DTRILINOS_LIBRARY_DIR=String` with the path to the library dir, and set `-DTRILINOS_LIBRARY_PREFIX=String` with the prefix to use when looking for the trilinos libraries, i.e.,
+In this case, instead of setting `TRILINOS_ROOT`, set `-DTRILINOS_INCLUDE_DIR=String` with the path to the include dir, `-DTRILINOS_LIBRARY_DIR=String` with the path to the library dir, and set `-DTRILINOS_LIBRARY_PREFIX=String` with the prefix to use when looking for the Trilinos libraries, i.e.,
 ```
 libepetra.so  # No need to set TRILINOS_PREFIX
 libtrilinos_epetra.so  # -DTRILINOS_PREFIX="trilinos_"